larsjuhljensen/JensenLab/_pages/training_stringapp_new.md

 ### 2.3 Inspect subcellular localization data

-The stringApp automatically retrieves information about in which compartments the proteins are located from the COMPARTMENTS database, which we will take a look at first to better understand the data.
+The stringApp automatically retrieves information about in which compartments the proteins are located from the [COMPARTMENTS](https://compartments.jensenlab.org/) database, which we will take a look at first to better understand the data.

-Go to https://compartments.jensenlab.org/ and enter **ARID1A** into the search box.
+Go to [COMPARTMENTS](https://compartments.jensenlab.org/) and enter **ARID1A** into the search box.
 The resulting page will show all matches for the query ARID1A.

 After selecting the human gene, you will see a schematic of where in the cell it is located and below it tables containing the specific lines of evidence that contribute to the overall score.